williamchan/williamchan.github.io/_posts/2021-07-22-health-insurance.md

 Many websites try to be fair and balanced about Original Medicare versus Medicare Advantage, like medicare.gov talking about [gym memberships](https://www.medicare.gov/what-medicare-covers/what-medicare-health-plans-cover/medicare-advantage-plans-cover-all-medicare-services), and [Healthline](https://www.healthline.com/health/medicare/medicare-part-c) and [AARP](https://www.aarp.org/health/medicare-insurance/info-2020/original-medicare-vs-advantage.html) and [eHealth](https://www.ehealthmedicare.com/medicare-advantage-articles/what-are-the-pros-and-cons-of-switching-to-a-medicare-advantage-plan) listing pros and cons.
 That’s all noise.
 Be opinionated and avoid letting a corporate middleman make your medical decisions.

 **How**: [The steps for getting Part A and Part B are well defined](https://www.medicare.gov/sign-up-change-plans/how-do-i-get-parts-a-b).
 The [Medicare website](https://www.medicare.gov/) can be used to shop for Medigap and Part D. I decided to use an agent ([calhealth.net](https://calhealth.net)).
 Health insurance is state-specific.
-If I were shopping for health insurance outside of California, I would search for one whose analysis of Medigap and Part D is similar to mine, and avoid the agents trying to sell Part C plans.
+If I were shopping for health insurance outside of California, I would search for one whose analysis of Medicare and Medigap is similar to mine, and avoid the agents trying to sell Part C plans.

 **Tech help**: Assuming your seniors are not as internet-savvy as you are, help them create accounts on [ssa.gov](https://www.ssa.gov/) and [medicare.gov](https://www.medicare.gov/).
 It may be helpful to have those accounts ready to use.

+Also, help your seniors get their medical records by creating accounts with the hospitals they visit.
+If there are important scans (CT/MRI/X-ray/etc), you can request a CD-ROM of those scans in [DICOM file format](https://en.wikipedia.org/wiki/DICOM).
+These records are useful for seeing other doctors and switching hospitals.

 **If you receive a major diagnosis while on a Medicare Advantage**: Drop your Medicare Advantage plan and switch to Original Medicare.